AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

   | Weeks |W |
   | Months |T |

-  Minutes can also be represented &nbsp;as fraction of an hour (eg., minutets = 5 hours)
+  Minutes can also be represented  as fraction of an hour (eg., minutets = 5 hours)

 * Set the amount of effort for each task in the setWorkRequired field.
 Then input the work unit in the setWorkUnit field.
 If the Work Required value is different from the duration, you will also need to input an A into the setDurationType field.